Kurt von Schleicher: Black Reichswehr

 At the same time, a team led by Fedor von Bock and comprising Schleicher, Eugen Ott and Kurt von Hammerstein-Equord established what came to be known as the Black Reichswehr.
 Major Bruno Ernst Buchrucker was tasked with building up the Arbeitskommandos (Work Commandos), officially a labor group intended to assist with civilian projects but in reality a force of soldiers.
 This fiction allowed Germany to exceed the limits on troop strength set by the Versailles Treaty.
 The Black Reichswehr became infamous for its practice of using Feme murders to punish "traitors" who, for example, revealed the locations of weapons' stockpiles or names of members.
 During the trials of some of those charged with the murders, prosecutors alleged that the killings were ordered by the officers from Bock's group.

-Schleicher denied in court that the Reichswehr ministry had had any knowledge the "Black Reichswehr" or the murders they had committed.
+Schleicher denied in court that the Reichswehr ministry had had any knowledge of the "Black Reichswehr" or the murders they had committed.
 In a secret letter sent to the president of the German Supreme Court, which was trying a member of the Black Reichswehr for murder, Seeckt admitted that the Black Reichswehr was controlled by the Reichswehr, and claimed that the murders were justified by the struggle against Versailles; the court should therefore acquit the defendant.
-Although Seeckt disliked Schleicher, he appreciated his political finesse, and came increasingly to assign Schleicher tasks dealing with politicians.
+Although Seeckt disliked Schleicher, he appreciated his political finesse and came increasingly to assign Schleicher tasks dealing with politicians.